KamiGasai/CSC415/Class/README.md

-All the class material and ppt are copyrigth by Prof. Hao Yue
+All the class materials and ppts are copyrigth by Prof. Hao Yue